Aston Villa Logo

 Aston, Birmingham, England

-One of the oldest and most awarded clubs in England: Aston Villa, has seven First Division league titles and seven FA Cup victories.
-Aston Villa is also one of five English clubs to have won the European Cup.
-Aston Villa is a team with a rich heritage and is one of the twelve clubs that founded the Football League in 1888.
+It is one of the oldest and most titled clubs in England: Aston Villa has seven First Division titles and seven FA Cup victories.
+Aston Villa is also one of the five English clubs to have won the European Cup.
+Aston Villa is a team with a rich heritage, one of the twelve clubs that founded the Football League in 1888.

-The main rival of Aston Villa is Birmingham City, with which the Birmingham derby is played.
-The club’s traditional colors are burgundy T-shirts with azure sleeves, white shorts, and azure socks.
-The club’s emblem depicts a golden lion standing on its hind legs, against a blue background, with the motto “Prepared.”
+Aston Villa’s main rival is Birmingham City, with whom the Birmingham derby is played.
+The club’s traditional colors are claret shirts with azure sleeves, white shorts, and azure socks.
+The club’s emblem features a golden lion standing on its hind legs against a blue background, with the motto “Prepared.”

-Fans of other clubs contemptuously call Aston Villa a “village.”
+Fans of other clubs contemptuously call Aston Villa “the village.”
 Another nickname is “seals,” which can be translated as “seals.”
-The appearance of this nickname is associated with the history of the club and the stadium.
-In ancient times, when normal roads were a rarity (somewhere to this day), it was not very expensive to the Villa Park stadium, to put it mildly, and the fans spanked it like seals.
-On the nickname “vile play,” it’s just a play on words with the club’s name; it translates as “suck game.”
+The appearance of this nickname is connected to the history of the club and the stadium.
+In ancient times, when normal roads were a rarity (in some places even today), getting to Villa Park was, to put it mildly, not very expensive, and fans slapped it like seals.
+As for the nickname “nasty game,” it’s just a play on the club’s name; it translates as “nasty game.”

 Meaning and History